-This workshop is designed to provide an overview of the available technology and tools that make implementing an effective pavement rehabilitation program feasible.
+This workshop is designed to provide an overview of the available technology and tools that make implementing an effective asphalt pavement rehabilitation program feasible.
 A successful pavement rehabilitation program encompasses a full range of rehabilitation strategies as well as maintenance treatments, with the goal of enhancing pavement performance (ride, quality, safety, service life, etc.) and life (LCC, pavement durability).
-Additionally, the workshop will introduce some new pavement rehabilitation technologies.

 Not currently scheduled.

 Who Should Attend

 Engineers, managers, supervisors, and technicians responsible for pavement maintenance, design, and construction.

 - Rehabilitation vs. pavement preservation

 Dan Wegman, PE, has worked with DOTs and local governments in several states with pavement rehabilitation and preventive maintenance strategies.
 As a former MnDOT construction and bituminous engineer and with over fifteen years working as a private-sector material supplier and pavement consultant, Wegman provides technical insight with respect to materials, construction, and implementation.

 - 1.0 Roads Scholar Program Maintenance Certificate credit